sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 #### Activities

--	[Helicopter Flying](http://verticalcfi.com/) Yes you get to control the helicopter.
+-	Helicopter Flying - Yes you get to control the helicopter.
 No license or classes required.
 Ask for the introductory flight lesson.
--	[Aerobatic Flying](http://www.aerodynamicaviation.com/store_gift_certificates.php) Yes you get to fly the plane and make it do loops and stuff.
+-	[Aerobatic Flying](http://www.aerodynamicaviation.com/store_gift_certificates.php) - Yes you get to fly the plane and make it do loops and stuff.
 No license or classes required.
 Look for the gift certificate for aerobatic flying.
 -	[Skydiving](http://www.santacruz-skydiving.com/) - Eric says it's much better than the one near Toronto (he's done both).
 This one you fall for a full minute and you land on the beach.
 Try and time for an hour or so before sunset.
 He says it's awesome skydiving onto a beach while the sun sets.
 -	[Paintballing](http://santaclarapaintball.com/) - They usually have good Groupon deals.
 -	[Skeet shooting](http://www.coyoteclays.com/) - no license or classes required.